bscotch/favro-sdk/README.md

 Favro Cards are always return as an *instance* of that Card, each with its own `cardId`.

-Despite this ID being Widget-specific, and the existence of global idtentifiers for Cards, most of the Favro API card endpoints use this Widget-scoped `cardId`.
+Despite this ID being Widget-specific, and the existence of global identifiers for Cards, most of the Favro API card endpoints use this Widget-scoped `cardId`.
 Presumably this is to prevent them having to have distinct endpoints for managing global vs. Widget-scoped properties.

-### Creating Boards
+### API-Created Boards have broken Status fields

 > 💡 Create boards manually via the app to get all the features you expect from Favro.